Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

 may be used as well to create an observation model without light-time corrections or biases (in the case of the former) and no biases (in the case of the latter).

 Additionally, a second constructor is provided that takes a single light-time correction setting, instead of a list, as its second argument.
-So, you may substitute the input of type :literal:`std::vector< boost::shared_ptr< LightTimeCorrectionSettings > >` by an input of type :literal:`boost::shared_ptr< LightTimeCorrectionSettings >`, in which case you cans set only a single light-time correction.
+So, you may substitute the input of type :literal:`std::vector< boost::shared_ptr< LightTimeCorrectionSettings > >` by an input of type :literal:`boost::shared_ptr< LightTimeCorrectionSettings >`, in which case you can set only a single light-time correction.

 .. class:: OneWayDifferencedRangeRateObservationSettings